 The other is 26+ long and made from the same material as my normal leads it also comes with its own carry case.

-Practice the sit-stay in the park or field but this time with the 25-foot lunge rein; take a friend if you can who will hold the dog whilst you hide behind a tree or fence then call the dog when he finds you give him a favourite treat I use my own brand of natural air dried treats I also Air Dried Sprats which I sell in my store they are brilliant for training.
+Practice the sit-stay in the park or field but this time with the 25-foot lunge rein; take a friend if you can who will hold the dog whilst you hide behind a tree or fence then call the dog when he finds you give him a favourite treat I use all my own brand of natural air dried treats the best for training is small Rabbit Cubes I also use Air Dried Sprats which I sell in my store they are also brilliant for training.
 If the dog is not treat orientated then praise or a game is a good incentive (6) Air Dried Natural Treats

 Then start to allow the dog to walk free, but with the lunge rein dragging behind.
 Then start standing on it at different lengths whilst issuing the whistle command to stop.
 One single blow of the whistle, so the dog thinks you are in control at all distances.